guardian/next/jekyll/_posts/2014-11-26-your-feedback-answered.md

 ## The issue: comment experience

-What you told us: The layout wasn’t compact enough, the text was not legible, refreshing comments and visiting permalinks.
-When we first launched the beta there was also no un-threaded view of comments.
+What you told us: The layout wasn’t compact enough, the text was not legible, refreshing comments took you to random places in the comments.
+When we first launched the beta there was also no unthreaded view of comments.

 What we did about it?
 We’ve addressed all these issues, and more.
 Being open is at the heart of our journalism so it was hugely important for us to get this right.
 In fact, we place so much importance on commenting that Cantlin, one of our product managers here at the Guardian, has written a whole blog on comments [here](http://next.theguardian.com/blog/comment-update/).
 We hope you find the comment threads much easier to use and to read.
-An on-going issues is the amount of comments you can read in one joint view.
+An ongoing issues is the amount of comments you can read in one single view.
 We keep increasing this amount gradually to test the impact this has on server load.
-We will soon increase the number to 500 comments.

 ## The issue: finding your favourite content

 What you told us: Help - you can’t find your favourites!
 With the new design and navigation, lots of you were finding it difficult to find content.

 What we did about it?
 Lots.
 We’ve worked hard to make sure that our navigation is simpler, easier and faster to find sections regardless of the device that you’re on.
 Sections are now clearly displayed on page load - not hidden behind a menu - with a greater level of discoverability available under our ‘all sections’ button.
 We’re also adding crosswords, Today’s paper and other items to the navigation.
-Our regular features, like football weekly, will soon be found in their related section in their own container, where you can clearly see the latest of each feature.
+Our regular features, like Football Weekly, will soon be found in their related section in their own container, where you can clearly see the latest of each feature.
 We’re not saying it’s perfect, but as more and more readers use the site, we will continue to improve it in the future.
 With the ‘all sections’ function, all sub-sections are only one click away from the homepage.
-And, for for the first time, you can see all of the Guardian’s sections and subsections in one joint view.
+And, for the first time, you can see all of the Guardian’s sections and subsections in one single view.

 # Other feedback